For downloadable non-GMO resources, please visit Living Non-GMO.

-Non-GMO Project Verified is the fastest growing label in the natural products industry, representing $19.2 billion in annual sales and more than 43,000 verified products.
+Non-GMO Project Verified is the fastest growing label in the natural products industry, representing $19.2 billion in annual sales and more than 43,000 verified products for over 3,000 brands.
 Non-GMO products are in demand and the Non-GMO Project Verified seal is the most trusted non-GMO label among consumers.

 The Non-GMO Project Verified seal gives shoppers the assurance that a product has completed a comprehensive third-party verification for compliance with the Non-GMO Project Standard.
 When it comes to food labeling, third-party certifications are best because they ensure the claim is unbiased, rigorous and transparent.

 How much will it cost to get Non-GMO Project Verified?